t-edson/PicPas/README.md

 -----
 Specify the syntax mode, used by the compiler.
 The allowed values are:

 {$MODE PICPAS} -> Default mode.
-Use the new syntax for the control structs.
+Use the new syntax for the control structures.

 {$MODE PASCAL} -> Clasic Pascal mode.
-Use the common Pascal syntax for the control structs.
+Use the common Pascal syntax for the control structures.

 ## Limitations